Asthraris/Game_Engine_Using_OpenGL/README.md

 Asthrasine is structured into several core modules to maintain clean, scalable, and efficient code:

 ### 1️⃣ **Rendering System**
-- Uses **OpenGL 4.5** with a forward or deferred rendering pipeline.
+- Uses **OpenGL 4.6** with a forward or deferred rendering pipeline.
+- Implements **MultiDrawInstanceIndirect** draws entire scene in one drawcall reducing CPU -GPU conversion delay.
+- Switched from 4.5 to 4.6 for latest GLSL Inbuilt Variables like gl_BaseInstance .
 - Implements **Shader Storage Buffer Objects (SSBOs)** for handling large amounts of dynamic data.
 - Supports real-time dynamic lighting.
+- Using Bin-Phong Lighting system .

 ### 2️⃣ **Entity-Scene Component (ESC) System**
 - Unlike traditional ECS, Asthrasine uses a **graph-based scene structure** for managing objects.